tekknolagi/tekknolagi.github.com/_posts/2023-06-19-typed-python.md

 interpreter deoptimization is part of what makes JITs hard to understand and does not much help with compiling code ahead-of-time.

-This is what a PyPy trace might look like.
+This is what a PyPy trace might look like, taken from the 2011 paper [Runtime Feedback in a Meta-Tracing JIT for Efficient Dynamic Languages](https://dl.acm.org/doi/10.1145/2069172.2069181).
 Every `guard` is a potential exit from JITed code to the interpreter:

 ```python
 # inst1.getattr("a")